kamillionlabs/hateoflux-documentation/docs/core-concepts/core-concepts.md

 Understanding the core concepts of hateoflux is key to building hypermedia-driven APIs that follow HATEOAS principles.

 ## Representation Model
-Learn how hateoflux wraps resources to enhance domain objects with hypermedia links and embedded resources, following the HAL (Hypertext Application Language) standard.
+hateoflux wraps resources to enhance domain objects with hypermedia links and embedded resources, following the HAL (Hypertext Application Language) standard.
+These capabilities include:

 * **Wrapping Resources**: Encapsulate single resources and collections with hypermedia links.
 * **Reactive Systems**: Handle multiple results effectively in reactive APIs.